What is the Best Permanent Life Insurance for 2023

 Is permanent life insurance a good investment?

-Permanent life insurance is worth it for anybody that has a stable income and needs lifetime financial protection.
+Permanent life insurance is worth it for anybody who has a stable income and needs lifetime financial protection.
 While it costs more, permanent life insurance comes with the peace of mind of knowing that you will have a guaranteed death benefit at a fixed cost, regardless of any life changes.

-In addition, permanent life insurance is a good investment for individuals who want to combine their family protection along with retirement and estate planning.
+In addition, permanent life insurance is a good investment for individuals who want to combine their family protection with retirement and estate planning.
 It offers a one-stop solution and simplifies future planning.
-In Canada, there are many reliable life insurance providers who offer both participating permanent life insurance and universal insurance with tax-advantaged accounts that can be used as a financial planning solution.

 Compare the best life insurance companies